-Concerning the use of a vehicle's actual purchase price to determine the taxable value for the computation of specific ownership tax.
+Concerning the use of a vehicle's actual purchase price to determine the

 Current law uses the manufacturer's suggested retail price (MSRP) of a vehicle to determine taxable value, which is used to determine the amount of the specific ownership tax.
 For class A and B vehicles that weigh 16,000 pounds or less, current law uses 75% of the MSRP; for purchase price.